43 Geography Trivia Questions [With Answers]

 Answer: Lake Baikal in Siberia, Russia.

-Why it stumps people: The Great Lakes come to mind first, and they do hold about 21% of the world’s surface freshwater combined.
-But Lake Baikal holds a similar percentage in a single lake.
-And it’s the deepest lake on Earth (1,642 m) and the oldest (25 million years).
+Why it trips people: The Great Lakes jump to mind first, and they do hold about 21% of the world’s surface freshwater combined.
+But Lake Baikal holds a similar share in one single lake.
+And it’s the deepest lake on Earth (1,642 m) and the oldest at 25 million years.

 22. What is the flattest country on Earth?
 (Hard)